hackclub/camp/cohort_4/playbook/workshops/portfolio/outline_solution.md

 ## The Result
 ![](img/preview_outline.png)

-The above certainly looks weird, but one thing I do notice is that I don't want the following to actually appear on the page.
+The above certainly looks weird.
+That's because right now we just have an outline.

+The first thing to make this look closer to our actual website though, is to hide the bullet points we don't want in the final website to show up as text.

+For example, `image section` and `informational section` for instance should not be displayed.

 ## Things To Be Removed

 ![](img/preview_outline_crossed.png)

-To tell the computer to ignore something, we can put the text inside of these things":
+To tell the computer to ignore something, we can put the text inside of these things:

-`<!-- all text inside of these things will be ignored -->`
+`<!-- all text inside of these things will be ignored by the computer-->`

+## Our New Outline

+(which now has all of those section titles removed)

 ```
 <!-- PORTFOLIO -->